 Image-making, nurturing, authority, interpretive, independent, and finally departure.

-Many people thing that the period between toddlers and tweens is the golden age of parenting.
+Many people think that the period between toddlers and tweens is the golden age of parenting.

 This begins with the pregnancy, as you nurture and care for your child as it grows in the womb.
 If you’re irresponsible, the child’s life can be seriously affected by your reckless actions.